 The treatment for laceration injuries varies on the severity of the wound.
 While some lacerations might require stitches and some antibiotics, others could require a surgical amputation.
 Some lacerations can also require blood transfusions and skin grafts to ensure proper healing.
 Deep lacerations can cause severe nerve damage and motor damage.
-In many cases where the injury is deep, microscopic surgery is required to repair nerves, and even then, there is no guarantee that one’s motor skills and sensation will return to normal.
-Then one usually must endure physical therapy to improve range of motion and feeling to the affected area where the trauma occurred.
-The treatment for a laceration injury can only be determined after the injured person has been examined by a doctor, and in some cases after a series of medical tests are performed.
+In many cases where the injury is deep, the patient will receive microscopic surgery to repair nerves.
+And even then, there is no guarantee that one’s motor skills and sensation will return to normal.
+Victims usually endure physical therapy to improve range of motion and feeling to the affected area.
+A doctor can determine the correct treatment after the doctor examines the laceration injury.
+In some cases, they need to do a series of medical tests before treatment.

 If you or a loved one have suffered a wound due to the negligence of another, contact a laceration injury attorney at Jacoby and Meyers and allow us to examine your case, ensure you get the right medical treatment, and receive the highest possible settlement.

 Why Should Someone Contact a Laceration Injury Attorney?

 The only other options a person has when seeking compensation for damages associated with a cut to their skin who objects to working with a laceration injury attorney is to either build their own case and represent themselves in court or go through the insurance companies to get their settlement.
 Either of these options will almost always guarantee that you will leave a massive amount of money on the table that is legally yours, and have unpaid medical bills when everything is said and done.
 In fact, more than 80 percent of people who work with a laceration injury attorney get a significantly higher settlement than what the insurance company was planning to payout.
 This is why insurance companies are so eager to get people to settle on an agreed settlement sun before they have a chance to call a personal injury lawyer.